Home » The Tests » Driving Test Booking

 During the independent driving part of the test, most candidates will be asked to follow directions from a sat-nav.
 If they are unsure, they can ask the examiner to confirm where they’re going.

-It won’t matter if they go the wrong way unless they make a fault.
+It won’t matter if they go the wrong way unless they make a mistake.
 One in five driving tests won’t use a satellite navigation system.
-Your pupil will need to follow traffic signs for around 20 minutes instead.
+Your pupil will need to follow traffic signs for around 40 minutes.

 Reversing manoeuvres will be changed